icholy/blog/content/post/typescript-json.md

 This works, but it's a contrived example.
-In real cases, there will be a lot more properties and this quickly turns into a huge pain in the ass. let's use `Object.assign` to clean it up a bit.
+In real cases, there will be a lot more properties and this quickly turns into a huge pain in the ass.
+Let's use `Object.assign` to clean it up a bit.

 ``` ts
 function encodeUser(user: User): UserData {